Xero Shoes HFS Review

 Specifically designed as the running shoe within Xero's infamously minimalist lineup, the Xero HFS delivers on every key attribute of a barefoot running shoe, resulting in exceptional natural feeling.
 The patented FeelTrue rubber outsole provides a direct line of feedback between the ground and your feet.
 If you're not quite ready to dive headfirst into the barefoot experience, this shoe also includes an optional 3mm insole, made with high-density EVA to provide just the right amount of cushion.
 Xero originally made its name building Huarache sandals, and this design is incorporated into the HFS with adjustable tension straps stealthily hidden behind the protective TPU draped across the quarter panels.

-While we liked the Xero Prio for casual activity thanks to its fit and flat, flexible design, we absolutely love the more athletically-inclined HFS.
+We absolutely love the athletically-inclined HFS.
 This shoe takes the basis for Xero's approach to zero-drop shoes — natural fit, natural motion, and natural feel — and wraps them up in a package that defines excellence across all three key components.
 Don't be fooled by the bulky outward appearance of the HFS.
 Despite its seemingly more substantial build, these shoes are amazingly flexible, allowing complete freedom of movement for your foot.
 It is obvious how the supple flexion — both torsionally and longitudinally — improves ground feel, making it easier to flex downward and propel through your toes, allowing you to gracefully flow over any terrain.

 This may sound outrageous, but among a field of strong barefoot competitors, a 8.5mm stack height is actually considered relatively tall.
 But that's only if you include the 3mm, high-density EVA foam insole — which provides a nice option for those looking to add a bit of cushion.
 The depreciation of ground-feel with the addition of the insole is negligible.
 You still receive high-quality feedback from the flexible sole, just with the benefit of a little added protection.
 Otherwise, the 5.5mm FeelTrue rubber delivers exactly what its name suggests: the true feel of having your foot right against the ground.